The Fragility of Noise Estimation in Kalman Filter: Optimization Can Handle Model-Misspecification: Related Work

 Gradient-based optimization of SPD matrices in general was suggested in \citet{matrix_exponentiated_gradient_updates} using matrix-exponents, and is also possible using projected gradient-descent~\citep{projected_GD} -- both rely on SVD-decomposition.
 In this work, we apply gradient-based optimization using the parameterization that was suggested in \citet{cov_parameterization}, which requires a mere matrix multiplication, and thus is both efficient and easy to implement.

+In absence of a trajectories dataset, a recent line of works~\citep{tsiamis2020online, goel2021regret} minimizes a regret metric, using online optimization from the observations of the current trajectory.

-\paragraph{Neural networks in filtering problems:} Section~\ref{sec:NKF} presents a RNN-based extension of KF, and demonstrates how its advantage over the linear KF vanishes once the KF is optimized.
-The use of neural networks for non-linear filtering problems is very common in the literature, e.g., in online tracking prediction~\citep{ManeuveringTargetTracking2,KF_vs_LSTM,pose_estimation,navigation_using_RNN,KF_with_ANN}, near-online prediction~\citep{vision_tracking_with_bilinear_LSTM}, and offline prediction~\citep{DeepMTT}.
-In addition, while \citet{sort} apply a KF for video tracking from mere object detections, \citet{deep_sort} add to the same system a neural network that generates visual features as well.
-Neural networks were also considered for related problems such as data association~\citep{DeepDA}, model-switching~\citep{IMM_with_RNN_transitions}, and sensors fusion~\citep{sensor_fusion}.
+\textbf{Neural Networks (NNs) in filtering problems:} Section~\ref{sec:NKF} presents a RNN-based extension of the KF, and demonstrates how its advantage over the linear KF vanishes once the KF is optimized.
+The use of NNs for non-linear filtering problems is very common in the literature, e.g., in online tracking prediction~\citep{ManeuveringTargetTracking2,KF_vs_LSTM,pose_estimation,navigation_using_RNN,KF_with_ANN}, near-online prediction~\citep{vision_tracking_with_bilinear_LSTM}, and offline prediction~\citep{DeepMTT}.
+In addition, while \citet{sort} apply a KF for video tracking from mere object detections, \citet{deep_sort} add to the same system a NN that generates visual features as well.
+NNs were also considered for related problems such as data association~\citep{DeepDA}, model-switching~\citep{IMM_with_RNN_transitions}, and sensors fusion~\citep{sensor_fusion}.

-In many works that consider neural networks for filtering problems, a variant of the KF is used as a baseline for comparison.
-However, while the parameters of the neural networks are normally optimized to minimize the filtering errors, the parameters tuning of the KF is sometimes ignored \citep{ManeuveringTargetTracking2}, sometimes based on noise estimation \citep{navigation_using_RNN}, and sometimes optimized in a limited manner as mentioned above \citep{learning_in_indoor_navigation,pose_estimation}.
-Our findings imply that such a methodology yields over-optimistic conclusions, since the baseline is not optimized to the same level as the learning model.
+Many works that consider NNs for filtering problems, use a KF as a baseline for comparison.
+However, while the NN parameters are typically optimized with respect to the prediction errors, the KF parameters tuning is sometimes ignored \citep{ManeuveringTargetTracking2,bai2020neuron,RNN_EKF}, sometimes based on estimation (or knowledge) of the noise \citep{navigation_using_RNN,ANN_vs_EKF,KalmanNet}, and sometimes optimized heuristically as mentioned above \citep{learning_in_indoor_navigation,pose_estimation,KF_with_ANN}.
+Our findings imply that this methodology is wrong, since the baseline is not optimized to the same level as the learning model. \citet{KF_vs_NN_for_batteries} explicitly discusses the sensitivity of EKF to the noise model accuracy, and suggests the solution of a NN with supervised learning -- without ever considering the same supervised learning for the EKF itself.